Measurement of the mass of Higgs boson through HZ production at FCC-ee: Introduction

 The measurement of single Higgs boson production cross section, using recoil mass method, set the scale for Higgs coupling measurements.
 This method enables the study of the Higgs boson without the need to reconstruct its decay products and it plays a central role in determining the Higgs mass and measuring the inclusive cross section of the process, which in turn provides direct access to the $HZZ$ coupling.

 The future circular $e^+e^-$ collider (FCC-ee) \cite{Abada2019a,Abada2019b} would allow the Higgs scalar sector to be probed with high precision beyond that achievable at the LHC.
-Focus of the Higgs searches at the $e^+e^-$ collider would be model independent determination of the Higgs couplings to gauge bosons and fermions.
+Focus on the Higgs searches at the $e^+e^-$ collider would be model independent determination of the Higgs couplings to gauge bosons and fermions.

-In this study, the aim is to evaluate the performance of the recoil mass method for measuring the Higgs mass, the total cross section of the $ZH$ production process, and extracting the $HZZ$ coupling strength $g_{HZZ}$ at two proposed operating energies of future circular electron-positron collider (FCC-ee) with $240$ GeV and $365$ GeV stages.
-The recoil mass distributions from the signal $(e^+ e^- \to HZ, Z \to l^+ l^-)$ and the backgrounds (mainly $ZZ$, $WW$, $t\bar{t}$ and other backgrounds) have been analyzed using the analysis code, the parameters have been optimized by appropriate fitting to obtain more precise results.
+In this study, the aim is to evaluate the performance of the recoil mass method for measuring the Higgs mass and cross section of the $HZ$ production at two proposed operating energies of future circular electron-positron collider (FCC-ee) with $240$ GeV and $365$ GeV stages.
+The recoil mass distributions from the signal $(e^+ e^- \to HZ, Z \to l^+ l^-)$ and the backgrounds (mainly $ZZ$, $WW$, $t\bar{t}$ and others) have been analyzed and the parameters have been optimized to obtain more precise results.
 Using simulated signal and background events, we analyze how the measurement sensitivities vary with center-of-mass energies.
 This method plays an important role in probing the $HZZ$ interactions.